-To compute the mean profile of our sample, we interpolated each profile following a pre-defined binning, and performed a weighted mean to compute stacked profiles.
+To compute the mean profile of our sample, we interpolated each profile following a predefined binning in units of r{200} common to all clusters and performed a weighted mean to compute stacked profiles.
 The errors on the interpolated points were propagated to the stacked profiles.
 We also divided our sample into the two classes (CC and NCC) to look for differences between them.

-In Fig. 4 we show the stacked emission-measure (EM) profile for the entire sample (black) compared to the profiles stacked for the two populations separately (see also Appendix B).
-Interestingly, we note a clear distinction between the two classes in cluster outskirts (see the bottom panel of the Figure).
-Namely, beyond ~ $0.3r{200}$ NCC profiles systematically exceed CCs.
-We stress that this effect is really a difference between the two classes, i.e. it is not introduced by a biased distribution of another quantity (such as temperature or redshift).
+In Fig. 4 we show the stacked emission-measure (EM) profile for the entire sample compared to the profiles stacked for the two populations separately (see also Appendix C).
+Interestingly, we note a clear distinction between the two classes in cluster outskirts (see the bottom panel of the figure).
+Namely, beyond ~ $0.3r{200}$, NCC profiles systematically exceed CCs.
+A similar effect has recently been noted by Maughan et al. (2011), who found a crossing of the average density profiles at a similar radius, and also at a lower statistical significance in the works of Arnaud et al. (2010) and Pratt et al. (2010).
+We stress that this effect is really a difference between the two classes; i.e. it is not introduced by a biased distribution of another quantity (such as temperature or redshift).
 Indeed, grouping the profiles according to the temperature or the redshift did not show any particular behavior, which indicates that we are really finding an intrinsic difference between the CC and NCC classes.
 This result could follow from a different distribution of the gas in the two populations or from a higher clumping factor in disturbed objects (see Sect.
 6).